mikewest/http-state-tokens/README.md

 to that declaration in some interesting ways, but in itself, there's little change in technical capability.

 Still, it has some advantages over the status quo.
+For example:

-For example, these tokens can never be sent in plaintext, which mitigates some risk of pervasive monitoring.
-Also, reasonable length and character limitations restrict the amount of data which can be contained directly in the token, tilting the field towards opaque identifiers linked to server-side state, as opposed to caching sensitive information locally and exposing on the local disk, as well as to all the TLS-terminating endpoints between you and the service you care about.
+1. These tokens can never be sent in plaintext, which mitigates some risk of pervasive monitoring.
+2. The user agent controls the token's value, which reduces the risk that the server could store sensitive information on the user's machine in a way that would be continually exposed on the local disk, as well as to all the TLS-terminating endpoints between you and the service you care about.
+3. The default `delivery` option would restrict tokens to same-site requests.
+Assuming we follow the `SameSite` cookie precedent by only accepting options to be changed on requests that would send the token, cross-site tokens would only be available to a given origin after the user visited that origin in a same-site context, and it explicitly declared its token as being deliverable cross-site (at which point the user agent could make some decisions about how to handle that declaration).